nexus-xyz/nexus-zkvm/CONTRIBUTING.md

 If you have reviewed this document and existing documentation and still have questions or are still having problems, but don't quite know enough to create a bug report, then you can get help by **starting a discussion**.

-You can do so either on the [dev Telegram][dev-tg] or on discussion board of the [Github][gh] page for this repository.
+You can do so on discussion board of the [Github][gh] page for this repository.
 Look for the "Discussions" tab at the top.

 #### Submitting a bug report